DynamoDS/RefineryPrimer/03-hello-project-refinery/03-01_installing-project-refinery.md

-# Getting Started with Project Refinery
+# Getting Started With Project Refinery

 Project Refinery is currently available as a Beta release, as of March 2019.
 In order to use Refinery, you need to sign up to the Refinery community, using your Autodesk credentials at the following website: